pau1a/Transcrypt/PDS.md

 * **Header bar:** elevation 1 (fixed)
 * **Left sidebar:** elevation 1 (persistent)
 * **Right advisor panel:** elevation 2 (contextual)

+Marketing may use elevation levels 0–3 for expressive visual hierarchy, including raised cards, hover lifts, and layered hero compositions.
+Essentials uses elevation strictly for interaction and state (menus, drawers, modals).
+Marketing may not use functional elevation components such as modals, popovers, drawers, or overlays.

 No screen may override these defaults without explicitly updating the system.